 Modified load export charges

-As the sole transmission network service provider in Tasmania we’re responsible for the calculation of modified load export charges (MLEC) of the state.
+As the sole transmission network service provider in Tasmania we’re responsible for the calculation of modified load export charges (MLEC) for the State.

 Types of transmission services